 When I left his home later that day, I did so with the equivalent of my allowance in cash for ‘cab fare’ and the directive that I forward my account details so he would pay some more money in.
 I don’t know if this was out of guilt or a misdirected attempt at providing care.
 And I’ll never find out, because I blocked and cut off any chances of communicating with him on my solemn ride home.
 I based my reasons on being uninterested in a relationship, choosing to remain adamant that I was merely foolish and not the reality that I had just been raped.

 I can imagine him and the majority of men who have no doubt pulled this maneuver to have sex with a girl, laughing and poking holes at its classification as rape.
-I’ve seen it on Twitter, where several named rapists pull out ‘receipts’ in the form of texts discussing the sex in question, as unimpeachable proof of innocence, choosing to make no references to the allegations laid by the victim that she was essentially worn down, or coerced into having sex.
+I’ve seen it on Twitter, where several named rapists pull out ‘receipts’ in the form of texts discussing the intercourse in question, as unimpeachable proof of innocence, making no reference to the allegations laid by the victim that she was essentially worn down, or coerced into having sex.

 But make no mistake, that is unequivocally rape.